Biplovkumar/MovieListWithRedux/README.md

 # MovieListWithRedux

- This task with me to assess the technical skills for react native developer.
+   The TMDB app was given to me to assess my technical skills as a reactive developer.

 #Application which meets the following criteria: